Real-world grease trap answers for commercial kitchens.

 Existing grease trap systems

-Useful if the site already has something installed but nobody is confident it is working properly.
+Best when the site already has something installed but nobody is confident it is working properly.

 Can Actem take over an existing grease trap system?